-Mr. Jeffrey Ferguson, the California Navigation Manager from NOAA's Office of Coast Survey, is also available to discuss data submissions or other charting issues via email at jeffrey.ferguson@noaa.gov or office phone: 805-893-7107.
+Contact Mr. Jeffrey Ferguson, California Navigation Manager from NOAA's Office of Coast Survey, to discuss data submissions, charting issues or suggested changes to the Coast Pilot via email at jeffrey.ferguson@noaa.gov or cell phone: 301-351-7798.

-POLA and POLB also receive sounding requests from port tenants, pilots, properties/operations staff, engineering division staff, executive management, and the Coast Guard.
+POLA and POLB receive sounding requests from port tenants, pilots, properties/operations staff, engineering division staff, executive management, Dredge Committee, USCG or as required by the Ports' capital programs.

-The Corps performs soundings at Weapons Support Facility Seal Beach as requested.
-The Corps may sound annually, but severe weather can drive sounding requirements, as changes in-depth appear to result from tidal slough action in the National Wildlife Refuge aboard the Weapons Support Facility Seal Beach.
-The Corps completed its last dredging in 2010.
+The USACE performs soundings at the Naval Weapons Station Seal Beach as requested.
+The USACE may sound annually, but severe weather can drive sounding requirements, as changes in-depth appear to result from tidal slough action in the National Wildlife Refuge aboard the Weapons Support Facility Seal Beach.
+The USACE completed its last dredging in 2010.
 The controlling depth is -39 feet at MLLW (May 2012).